samirtahir91/secret-sync-operator/README.md

 - Deleting the `SecretSync` object will also delete the secrets it was managing.
 - The operator will reconcile secrets that are defined in the `SecretSync.spec.secrets` list only, when:
     - Modifications are made to the secrets owned by the `SecretSync` object (i.e. a user manually update or deletes a secret owned by the `SecretSync` object)
-    - Modifications are made to the `SecretSync` object
+    - Modifications are made to the `SecretSync` object (removing a secret from the list will force a delete of the secret in the destination namespace and vice versa)

 ## Example SecretSync object
 ```